aleph-im/aleph-vm/src/aleph/vm/controllers/qemu/QEMU.md

 - [ ] Document for user how to build their own images
 - [x] Allow ssh developer key
 - [ ] Automated testing in CI
+- [ ] Output the whole serial console in logs
+- [ ] Test code for websocket logs